 While it was ultimately the Rangers who won the Cup, 1993-94 saw Gartner get his closest to the Stanley Cup Final.
 The Maple Leafs would make it to the semi-finals where they lost in five games to the Vancouver Canucks.
 Gartner’s 18 postseason games that season were his most in a single season for his career.

 Gartner would have one final season of magic left in him.
-In June of 1996, he was traded to the recently relocated Phoenix Coyotes – the fifth team of his NHL career.
-At the age of 37, he would proceed to assemble the 17th 30-goal season of his career.
+In June of 1996, he was traded to the relocated Phoenix Coyotes – the fifth team of his NHL career. (from ‘GARTNER LEARNED OF TRADE THE HARD WAY, BUT HE’S OK,’ South Florida Sun-Sentinel, 10/20/1996) At the age of 37, he would proceed to assemble the 17th 30-goal season of his career.
 In his first season in the desert, Gartner scored 32 goals and 31 assists for 63 points in 82 games.

 His final NHL season would be 1997-98.
 On Dec.
 14, 1997, Gartner scored two goals against the Detroit Red Wings to become the fifth player in NHL history to reach 700 goals.